matiasdg/boxLoader-Jquery-Plugin/README.md

 ```
 container
 ```
-If you want to use it when you scrolls inside of other container, you need to add:
+If you want to use it when you scroll inside of other container, you need to add:

 ```
 $(div).boxLoader({